karolnowak98/karolnowak98/README.md

 C# Developer
 --------------------------

-Professional programmer with over 3 years of commercial experience in programming in the C# language and .NET.
-And more than 5 overall.
-During this time I've been creating both games and web applications.
+Professional programmer with over 4 years of commercial experience in programming in the C# language.
+During this time I've been creating games, web and desktop applications.
 As a programmer, I always care about the quality/optimality, readability and scalability/flexability of my code.

 * 🌍  I'm based in Lublin, Poland
 * ✉️  You can contact me at [karol.nowak2298gmail.com](mailto:karol.nowak2298gmail.com)